 Simply claiming that you were unaware of this new online requirement is not an option.
 Your exposure and potential liability will not disappear.

-Are you ready to make the necessary upgrades and addition to your site?
+Are you ready to make the necessary upgrades to your site?
 Let us know when you want to get started.